Short-bus/pilomar/gerber/readme.txt

 Please order the board UNPOPULATED, the GERBER files do not specify the components, you need to add those manually when you have received the unpopulated PCBs.

+These designs are made in good faith and are best efforts, but no guarantees are provided.
+Please be sure you are happy with their function and safety before using in your project.

 PCB designs ----------------------------------------------------------------------------------------------------------------